PiDP-8/I Software

 Preparing Your Pi

-If you’ve just barely unpacked Raspberry Pi OS onto an SD card and are now trying to get the PiDP-8/I software distribution working on it, stop and go through the Rasbperry Pi documentation first.
+If you’ve just barely unpacked Raspberry Pi OS onto an SD card and are now trying to get the PiDP-8/I software distribution working on it, stop and go through the Raspberry Pi documentation first.
 At the absolute minimum, run raspi-config and make sure the Localization settings are correct.
 The defaults are for the United Kingdom, home of the Raspberry Pi Foundation, so unless you live there, the defaults are probably incorrect for your location.

 Getting the Software onto Your Pi